 The Beast of Yucca Flats.
 A film by Coleman Francis.

 Joseph Javorsky.
 Noted scientist.
 Played by Tor Johnson.
 Defected from Soviet Russia.
 Hunted by KGB.
 Walks onto a nuclear test site.
 Touch a button.
 Things happen.
 The A-bomb.
 A man becomes a beast.

 A topless woman is strangled.
-Nothing to do with the rest of the movie
+Nothing to do with the rest of the movie.

 The beast kills a couple on vacation.
-Something about the wheels of progress.
+Caught in the wheels of progress.
 People hunt the beast.
 Climb a mountain, then give up.

 Boys from the city.
 Not yet caught up in the whirlwind of progress.
 A guy gets shot from a plane.
 Man's inhumanity to man.
-Beast is finally killed.Next Sunday A.D.
-A man and some robots in space
+Beast is finally killed.

 Tropes on the page.
 How did they get there?: